HungNguyen686868/DeepReinforcementLearningNanodegree/project2/Report.md

 In pytorch, I use ```python torch.nn.utils.clip_grad_norm_()```, Clips gradient norm of an iterable of parameters.
 The norm is computed over all gradients together, as if they were concatenated into a single vector.
 Gradients are modified in-place.

 ## Results
 The agent is trained over 1000 episodes and acheived a high score.
-After 200 iterations of training, the agent is able to get an average score of +35 rewards over 100 consecutive episodes.
+After 200 epiodes of training, the agent is able to get an average score of +35 rewards over 100 consecutive episodes.
 The training log can be found as beblow: